VirtoCommerce/vc-module-elastic-search-8/README.md

 > **Note:** Depending on the number of dimensions of your model you might need to adjust Semantic Vector Model Dimensions settings.

 ## How to Explain?
 The Elastic provides an explain API that computes a score explanation for a query and a specific document.
-This can give useful feedback whether a document matches or didn’t match a specific query.
+This can give useful feedback on whether a document matches or doesn’t match a specific query.

 This provided script serves as a versatile tool for testing and exploring the capabilities of Elasticsearch, specifically tailored for a Virto Commerce Elastic Search 8 release.
 It combines several features to demonstrate querying and scoring mechanisms.